Matthew GibbonsLead Data & Tech Writer

 On a broad scale, this is obvious — of course your clothing store won’t rank in a search for phone repairs.
 But it happens on a more detailed level as well.

 If your business is called “Burt’s Computer Repair,” Google may not rank you either — even if you still offer phone repair services.

 You can counteract this to a degree by making use of Google’s “Categories” feature.
 Burt’s Computer Repair would probably select something like “computer repair” as their primary category, but they could also select “phone repair” if they offer that service too.

 5. Proximity to searcher

-Google My Business is primarily intended to appear in local search rankings, which means it takes into account the searcher’s location.
+Google Business Profile is primarily intended to appear in local search rankings, which means it takes into account the searcher’s location.
 If someone in Salt Lake City looks up “auto repair shop near me,” Google isn’t going to show them an auto shop in Boston.